pkrll/RefMem/proj/team_reflection.md

 The tasks were of very varying size, but because different memebers of the group have different amounts of experience of C as a language and of programming in general the size of the actual task had little to do with how much work was put into it.
 Because of this it was also very hard to estimate how long a task would take to complete.
 It, as usual, completely depends on how many problems you run into on the way.
 Our utopian goal was to be finished before christmas.
 Having such a big margin made it less important to estimate the time correctly and more important that the task just got done in time that it didnt stop the rest of the project moving forward.

 The work was not completely balanced.
-Partly because all team members didnt put the same effort in and partly because we are not equally good at programming in c.
+Partly because all team members didnt put the same effort in and partly because we are not equally good at programming in C.

 # 7 Quality Assurance